Denny Hall Room 20

 ANTH 101 Anthro for the 21st Century

 The primary focus is on cultural anthropology, or the comparative study of human diversity across cultures.
 Other subfields within anthropology, namely archaeology, biological anthropology, and linguistic anthropology will also contribute perspectives.
 The goal is to demonstrate how anthropological perspectives enlighten our understanding of contemporary social phenomena and problems, highlighting the relevance of anthropology to everyday lives and especially to issues of human diversity.
-This course fulfills the Social Sciences (Division II) distribution requirement and the Comparative Civilizations graduation requirement.
 Offered every semester.

 ANTH 240 Qualitative Methods